unit-linked life insurance

 FAQ

-Who is a unit-linked endowment insurance suitable for?
+Who is a unit-linked endowment life insurance policy suitable for?

-It is suitable for long-term oriented investors (at least 15-20 years) who are willing to bear capital market risks for higher return opportunities and also wish to have death protection. [__1_3,__6_1]
+It is suitable for long-term investors (at least 15-20 years) who are prepared to accept capital market risks for the chance of higher returns and who also want death benefit protection. [__1_3,__6_1]

 What return can I expect?

-The return is not guaranteed and depends on the performance of the chosen funds.
-It can be higher than that of traditional life insurance, but may also be negative. [__1_2,__3_2]
+Returns are not guaranteed and depend on the performance of the selected funds.
+They may be higher than with traditional life insurance policies, but they can also be negative. [__1_2,__3_2]

 What happens in the event of death?

-In the event of death, a pre-agreed insurance sum is usually paid out to the beneficiaries.
+In the event of death, an agreed sum assured is usually paid out to the beneficiaries.

-Many providers allow one or more free or paid fund switches during the contract term.
+Many providers allow one or more free or paid fund switches (switches) during the contract term.
 [1,__7_3]

 Are my contributions tax-deductible?